canonical/certification-docs/Self-Test_Guide.rst

    -  Disks must be configured for "flat" storage -- that is, filesystems in plain partitions, rather than using LVM or bcache configurations.
-      "Flat" storage was the only option with MAAS 1.8 and earlier, but MAAS 1.9 introduced LVM and bcache options.
       Similarly, software RAID must *not* be used.

 -  The SUT's BMC, if present, may be configured via DHCP or with a static IP address.
 If the BMC uses IPMI, MAAS will set up its own BMC user